QubitExplorer/Recommender-System/README.md

 As an simple example, Clearly,  **Friend A** has similar interest more similar to new user and we would **assign more weightage **. (weights)

 Now, its just about three friends with eight different interest, which is easier for calculations.
 What would be the case if we have 100 million users and all of them were having 50,000 different varities of interesting data points.
-Then we may need to leverage the latest techniques.
+Then we may need to leverage the advanced techniques.

 ![image](https://github.com/user-attachments/assets/a102eda4-475a-42f1-a692-e90480215c5e)